What would it be like to “hear” the universe? The detection of gravitational waves by Project LIGO provides the answer.

 Ms. Strunk kindly offered to host a video tour of the LIGO facilities and have a short panel with several LIGO scientists.
 This event will be scheduled for sometime this month.

-Published by Deerfield Academy's science communication magazine, Focal Point.
-Click here for full article.
+Published in Deerfield Academy's science journalism magazine, Focal Point.